jschuh/klipper-macros/README.md

   extensively on [monkey patching](https://en.wikipedia.org/wiki/Monkey_patch), which can lead to problems with unusual configurations or when mixing macros from various sources.
-So, you really want to know what you're doing before including macros someone else's macros—particularly when including macros with overlapping functionality from different sources.
+So, you really want to know what you're doing before including someone else's macros—particularly when including macros with overlapping functionality from different sources.
 * You must have a `heater_bed`, `extruder`, and other [sections listed below](#klipper-setup) configured, otherwise the macros will ***force a printer shutdown at startup***.
 Unfortunately, the Klipper macro system